code-dot-org/code-dot-org/STYLEGUIDE.md

 };
 ```
 * <a name="js-react-long-components"></a>
 Components with many attributes should have one per line, with 2 spaces of indentation.
 Child components should have 2 spaces of indentation.
+Paritally linted by [jsx-first-prop-new-line](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-first-prop-new-line.md) and [jsx-indent-props](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-indent-props.md).
 ```jsx
 // Bad
 var component = (